 The no annual fee Chase Freedom FlexSM (review) offers 5x points in rotating quarterly categories, on up to $1,500 of spending per quarter.
-For example, in the third quarter of 2021 the card is offering 5x points on grocery store and select streaming services purchases.
+For example, in the first quarter of 2022 the card is offering 5x points on grocery store and eBay.
 In conjunction with select other cards, these rewards can be converted into Ultimate Rewards points.

-I use Postmates and Uber Eats a lot, so I feel like in my case that’s worth putting in a separate category.
+I use food delivery services like Uber Eats a lot, so I feel like in my case that’s worth putting in a separate category from dining.
 What’s interesting is how different credit cards categorize food delivery services, as some view them the same as restaurants, while others don’t.

-I use the Citi Prestige Card for food delivery services, as the card offers 5x ThankYou points on these purchases, since Postmates and Uber Eats are treated the same as a restaurant.
+I use the Citi Prestige Card for food delivery, as the card offers 5x ThankYou points on these purchases, just as is the case with dining.

-I use the Amex EveryDay® Preferred Credit Card from American Express (review) for US supermarket purchases, as the card offers up to 4.5x Membership Rewards points on purchases at U.S. supermarkets, which I value at a 7.65% return.
+I use the Amex EveryDay® Preferred Credit Card from American Express (review) for U.S. supermarket purchases, as the card offers up to 4.5x Membership Rewards points on purchases at U.S. supermarkets, which I value at a 7.65% return.

-I use the Chase Sapphire Reserve® for most non-airfare travel purchases, as the card offers 3x Ultimate Rewards points on all travel coded purchases globally, for a return of 5.1%.
+I use the Chase Sapphire Reserve® (review) for most non-airfare travel purchases, as the card offers 3x Ultimate Rewards points on all travel coded purchases globally, for a return of 5.1%.
 This includes everything from hotels, to rideshares and taxis, to cruises, to parking.

 There are only two exceptions to this:

 - I use the World of Hyatt Credit Card (review) and World of Hyatt Business Credit Card (review) for my Hyatt purchases (so that I earn 4x World of Hyatt points, which I value at a 6% return)

 - I use the Hilton Honors American Express Aspire Card (review) for my Hilton purchases (so that I earn 14x Hilton Honors points, which I value at a 7% return)

-The Amex EveryDay® Preferred Credit Card offers up to 3x Membership Rewards points on US gas station purchases, which I value at a 5.1% return.
-Specifically, you earn 2x Membership Rewards points at US gas stations, and then you get a 50% bonus when you make at least 30 transactions per billing cycle.
+The Amex EveryDay® Preferred Credit Card offers up to 3x Membership Rewards points on U.S. gas station purchases, which I value at a 5.1% return.
+Specifically, you earn 2x Membership Rewards points at U.S. gas stations, and then you get a 50% bonus when you make at least 30 transactions per billing cycle.

 What makes this card so great is that in conjunction with a card earning ThankYou points, the cash back rewards can be converted into ThankYou points at a ratio of one cent per ThankYou point.
-So I basically earn two ThankYou points per dollar spent, which is amazing.
-This is an incredible amount of flexibility to have, especially in these unprecedented times.
+So I basically earn two ThankYou points per dollar spent, which I value at a 3.4% return.

 How does this compare to the cards you use to maximize your spending?